tkhamez/swagger-eve-php/docs/Api/CorporationApi.md

 Get starbase (POS) detail

-Returns various settings and fuels of a starbase (POS)  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/starbases/{starbase_id}/)
+Returns various settings and fuels of a starbase (POS)  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example